openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/01-exploring-the-cli-and-web-console.md

 **Username:** ``developer``{{copy}}

 **Password:** ``developer``{{copy}}

+In this interactive learning environment, whenever you see text like that above which has the copy icon to the right of the text, you can click on it and it will be automatically copied into your copy/paste buffer.
+You can then copy it into any web console fields or the terminal window.

 After you have authenticated to the web console, you will be presented with a list of projects that your user has permission to work with.
 You will see